Skip to content

 HackerRank Sherlock and The Beast problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202424 January 2026

-In this HackerRank Sherlock and The Beast problem solution Sherlock Holmes suspects his archenemy Professor Moriarty is once again plotting something diabolical.
+In this HackerRank Sherlock and The Beast problem solution, Sherlock Holmes suspects his archenemy Professor Moriarty is once again plotting something diabolical.
 Sherlock’s companion, Dr. Watson, suggests Moriarty may be responsible for MI6’s recent issues with their supercomputer, The Beast.

 Shortly after resolving to investigate, Sherlock receives a note from Moriarty boasting about infecting The Beast with a virus.
 He also gives him a clue: an integer.
 Sherlock determines the key to removing the virus is to find the largest Decent Number having that number of digits.